Bridging the Domain Gap for Flight-Ready Spaceborne Vision: Introduction

-This paper is organized as follows. \Cref{sec:02_related} provides a brief overview of literature on ML-based monocular pose estimation and existing methods to bridge domain gap. \Cref{sec:03_req} then goes over three key requirements that must be met by spaceborne ML models in addition to OOD robustness, two of which drive various design and training options for SPNv3 introduced in \cref{sec:04_searching}. \Cref{sec:05_exp_ood_latency} shows extensive experiments on the SPEED+ dataset to identify key elements of the design and training of SPNv3 that contribute the most to its robustness on HIL domain images and computational efficiency.
+This paper is organized as follows: \Cref{sec:02_related} provides a brief overview of literature on ML-based monocular pose estimation and existing methods to bridge domain gap. \Cref{sec:03_req} then goes over three key requirements that must be met by spaceborne ML models in addition to OOD robustness.
+Two of them drive various design and training options for SPNv3 introduced in \cref{sec:04_searching} after briefly explaining the adopted pose estimation pipeline and assumptions in \cref{sec:035_scenario}. \Cref{sec:05_exp_ood_latency} shows extensive experiments on the SPEED+ dataset to identify key elements of the design and training of SPNv3 that contribute the most to its robustness on HIL domain images and computational efficiency.
 The paper ends with conclusions and future works in \Cref{sec:07_conclusion}.